 Better yet, consume most of your calories earlier in the day so that your body can take a break from digesting food at night.

 Check Your Sleep Position

 Try to wind down at night and enjoy your evenings.
-Relax with a warm bath, a cup of hot tea for sleep, or a chat with a friend or loved one.
-Instead of getting immersed in television, social media, or work emails, consider curling up with a good book to help your body and mind relax before bed.
+Relax with a warm bath, a cup of hot herbal tea for sleep, or a chat with a friend or loved one.
+Instead of getting immersed in television, social media, or work emails – all of which emit blue light28 and decrease melatonin production – consider curling up with a good book to help your body and mind relax before bed.

 By going to bed in a calm and relaxed mood, you’re more likely to be able to fall asleep faster and get a quality night of rest.

-Natural supplements can soothe tummy troubles, helping you get shuteye.
+Herbs29 like triphala, licorice root, slippery elm, ginger, and turmeric can soothe digestive issues, helping you get the sleep you need.
 Look for brands with all-natural ingredients that give your body the nutrients it needs to heal itself.
-Chemical-laden solutions only cover up symptoms and can make the situation worse in the long run.
+Chemical-laden solutions may cover up symptoms and can make the situation worse in the long run.

 Follow a Bedtime Routine